-People who receive non-residential social care services are asked to complete a financial assessment to calculate whether they will be asked to make a contribution to the cost of their care, known as the client contribution.
+People who receive social care services are asked to complete a financial assessment to calculate whether they will be asked to contribute to the cost of their care, known as the client contribution.

-If you choose not to complete a financial assessment, you will have to pay the full cost of care.
-By non-residential care services we mean services and support, such as home care and day care, which help people to remain independent at home.
+If you choose not to complete a financial assessment, you will have to pay the full cost of your care.